Sick in school? Limit on remote learning hours leaves Kansas schools with ‘difficult’ decision

 TOPEKA, Kan.
-(KSNT) — Usually kids who get sick need to quarantine for 14 days, while they learn from home.
+(KSNT) — Usually, kids who get sick from COVID-19 need to quarantine for 14 days while learning from home.
 In Kansas, that changed with a law passed earlier this year.

-Now, those remote learning hours are cut down, and schools are once again having to deal with the changes.
+Now, those remote learning hours are cut down, and schools have to deal with the changes once again.

 “The risk is that they would lose funding, and the way we think the law would work, the real financial impact would probably be next year,” said Mark Tallman, a spokesperson with the Kansas Association of School Boards.

-Tallman told Kansas Capitol Bureau on Thursday that the penalty applies to scenarios in which a student is in remote or hybrid learning.
-If the student is in that setting for more than the 40-hour limit, the school would then lose funding for that student.
+On Thursday, Tallman told Kansas Capitol Bureau that the penalty applies to scenarios in which a student is in remote or hybrid learning.
+If the student is in that setting for more than the 40-hour limit, the school will lose funding for that student.
 It also applies to school decisions to switch to remote learning environments for all students.

 There are some exceptions to the new rule.
 Tallman noted that if a student has special medical needs, then districts could request additional hours of quarantine time from the state board for that student.
-The local district could also apply for a waiver from the state board to get an additional 240 hours of time, if they are responding to a public health emergency, like increased spread.
+The local district could also apply for a waiver from the state board to get an additional 240 hours to respond to a public health emergency, like increased spread.
 The decision is ultimately left to the state’s department of education.

 “We’re not going to defeat this until we get people vaccinated.
 That’s going to be the main number one thing,” Cooley said.
 “Continue to wear your mask.
 Continue to do the distancing.”

-While there is state safety guidance for schools, according to the state’s health department and state board of education, the decision is left to local school districts on how to implement those protocols.
+While there is state safety guidelines for schools, according to the state’s health department and state board of education, the decision is left to local school districts on implementing those protocols.

 Some school districts have increased safety measures in response to the increase in cases.